Modern Minimal Perfect Hashing: A Survey: Variants

 An \emph{order-preserving} MPHF maps an arbitrarily ordered list of keys to their position in the list~\cite{fox1991order}.
 The name is somewhat misleading as “order” usually implies an order on the universe (e.g., lexicographical order for strings).
 This comes with an expected space consumption of at least $\log_2(n!)/n\approx \log_2 n - \log_2 e$ bits per key because it needs to differentiate between all $n!$ permutations of the set.
 It is simple to get within $n\log_2 e$ of this bound by constructing an MPHF and using it to index a packed array of explicitly stored positions.
 We can get almost optimal space consumption by storing the positions in a retrieval data structure, which we explain in \cref{s:retrieval}.

 A \emph{monotone} MPHF (MMPHF)~\cite{belazzougui2009monotone} preserves an \emph{intrinsic} order of the keys implied by an order on the universe.
 For example, with a set of strings, the lexicographically first string would have the hash value 0, and so on.
 In other words, an MMPHF can answer rank queries on the input set, but without storing the set, and giving undefined results for keys not in the set.
 Relying on the natural order makes MMPHFs much more space-efficient than order-preserving minimal perfect hash functions.
-There are constructions using as few as $\Oh{\log \log \log u}$ bits per key \cite{belazzougui2009monotone} and this bound was recently proven to be worst-case optimal under the mild assumption $n^{1+1/\sqrt{\log n}} \leq u \leq \exp(\exp(\mathrm{poly}(n)))$ \cite{assadi2023tight,kosolobov2024simplified}.
+There are constructions using as few as $\Oh{\log \log \log u}$ bits per key \cite{belazzougui2009monotone}; recently, the tight bound $\Theta\left(n \min\left\{\log_2\log_2 \frac un, \log_2 n\right\}\right)$ was proven for $u\geq (1+ \varepsilon)n$ with arbitrary $\varepsilon > 0$~\cite{assadi2023tight,kosolobov2024simplified}.
 Depending on the input distribution, \emph{learned} MMPHFs can get below these worst-case lower bounds \cite{ferragina2023learned}.
 We refer to \cite{belazzougui2011theoryPractice} for a survey on monotone MPHFs.

-Finally, there has been work on dynamic perfect hashing where the key set can be changed while still avoiding collisions \cite{mortensen2005dynamic}.
-If the key set is still available, one can also try to avoid collisions as much as possible and then rebuild the function if the keys change too much \cite{lu2006perfect}.
+Finally, there has been work on dynamic perfect hashing where the key set can be changed while still avoiding collisions \cite{mortensen2005dynamic,demaine2006dictionariis}.
+In that case $\Theta(n \log \log u)$ bits are necessary and sufficient \cite{mortensen2005dynamic}.
+If the key set is available during updates, the problem is related to augmented open addressing for which tight bounds are known \cite{AugmentedOpenAddressingUpperBound,CellProbeLowerBound}.
+There is also an approach that avoids collisions as much as possible and rebuilds the perfect hash function if the key set changes too much \cite{lu2006perfect}.
 Despite the name ``dynamic perfect hashing'', Dietzfelbinger \etal \cite{dietzfelbinger1994dynamic} actually explain a dynamic set data structure and not a space-efficient perfect hash function.
 In this survey, however, we only consider the static case.